lovleen21471/Assembler_and_Simulator/README.md

 # Assembler_and_Simulator
-Designing and Implementing assembler and simulator in C language
+Designing and Implementing assembler and simulator in Python language